herd/herdtools7/asllib/README.md

 ## Usage

-### Basics

-If `my-test.asl` contains a valid ASL specification returning 0, the tool `aslref` does not print anything and exits with code 0.
+If `my-test.asl` contains a valid ASL specification returning 0, the tool `aslref` executes `my-test.asl` and exits with code 0.
 ```bash
 $ aslref my-test.asl
 ```

-### Version and type-checking flags

 For a complete reference of arguments, see `aslref --help`.

-#### ASL Version

-To use the ASLv0 parser, use the `-0` flag.

-The default parser is the ASLv1, but you can still specify it with `-1`.

-#### Type-checking

-There are currently three possible type-checking settings, listed here from the strongest to the weakest:
-1. `--type-check-strict` fails on the first error encountered while type-checking the specification.
-This is the default setting for ASLv1.
-2. `--type-check-warn` logs every error on the standard error output, but does not fail on any of them.
-The specification might not be able to run through the interpreter if the type-checking phase failed.
-3. `--no-type-check` only performs minimal type-inference.
-Tries to fail as little as possible.
-This is the default for ASLv0.